aws-samples/automated-iam-access-analyzer/README.md

-# Automated IAM Access Analyzer
+# Automated IAM Access Analyzer Role Generator

-Automated IAM Access Analyzer is a sample implementation of a periodical monitoring of an AWS IAM Role in order to achieve a continuous permission refinement of that role.
+Automated IAM Access Analyzer Role Generator is a sample implementation of a periodical monitoring of an AWS IAM Role in order to achieve a continuous permission refinement of that role.
 The goal of the solution is to present an operational, continuous least-privilege approach for a particular role in order to provide for security proliferation in an ongoing manner.

-Automated IAM Access Analyzer relies on the [AWS CloudTrail](https://aws.amazon.com/cloudtrail/), [AWS IAM Access Analyzer for policy generation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-generation.html), and [AWS Step Functions](https://aws.amazon.com/step-functions/) for orchestrating the overall process.
+Automated IAM Access Analyzer Role Generator relies on the [AWS CloudTrail](https://aws.amazon.com/cloudtrail/), [AWS IAM Access Analyzer for policy generation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-generation.html), and [AWS Step Functions](https://aws.amazon.com/step-functions/) for orchestrating the overall process.

 ## Structure of the solution